syyunn/semantic-subgraph/README.md

 However, the role of
 network motifs in temporal networks, which contain many timestamped links between the nodes, is not yet well understood.

+.
+However, many systems are not static as the links between objects dynamically change over tim

 ## Related
 ### Disentangled Latent Approach
 ### GraphVAE